s-aniruddha/s-aniruddha.github.io/README.md

 ![Screenshot](Screenshot.png)

-* **Programming, Data Structures and Algorithms Using Python:** I made a series of [Jupyter notebooks](https://github.com/s-aniruddha/Programming-Data-Structures-and-Algorithms-Using-Python-NPTEL) while I was doing the NPTEL course to aid my learning.
-They may be useful for anyone who is looking to get started with coding in python and learn basic data structures and algorithms.
+* **Programming, Data Structures and Algorithms Using Python:** I made a series of [Jupyter notebooks](https://github.com/s-aniruddha/Programming-Data-Structures-and-Algorithms-Using-Python-NPTEL) while doing the NPTEL course to aid my learning.
+They may be helpful for anyone who is looking to get started with coding in python and learn basic data structures and algorithms.